LetteraUnica/HuffPost-analysis/final-project/README.md

 `news_analysis.ipynb` Analysis of the dataset: data cleaning, exploration, topic modelling and text classification with naive bayes & logistic regression
 `CNN_LSTM_Transformer.ipynb` training of CNN LSTM and transformer models for text classification

-`*.py` files: modules containing the implementation in python of classes or functions used in the notebooks
+`*.py` files: modules containing the implementation of classes or functions used in the notebooks

 `requirements.txt` Requirements for the exam